 Stakeholders are concerned that the policy remains too vague in some cases or not objective enough.
 The policy should be clear and objective and not subject to potential mis-interpretation or inconsistent application.

 Stakeholders requested more feedback, especially positive feedback, to guide improvements in project development.
 Through Task 6 discussions on issues hindering the custom review process, stakeholders frequently noted a disconnect between what their understanding of the program policies and EAR team expectations.
 Stakeholders acknowledged that this can be fixed, in part, though better feedback.
 Several of the potential solutions identified in Task 6 discussions address the issue of feedback.
 T2WG has among its potential solutions several ideas that improve and share relevant feedback (or findings from dispositions).
 T2WG requests the Commission support the effort to increase communication with and feedback from the EAR review team and to direct the EAR team provide positive feedback and examples, where possible, of measures, projects, materials that meet EAR team expectations.

-Stakeholders frequently commented that the c.
+Stakeholders frequently commented that the current process is not conducive for the state to reach its 2030 efficiency goals.
 Stakeholders lamented that there seems to be a disconnect between the statewide policy goals—which ask for a doubling of energy efficiency statewide—and the “boots-on-the-ground” implementation of energy efficiency programs—which seems to make the acquisition of energy efficiency savings more and more difficult.

 Stakeholders stressed the need to expedite reviews.
 The review process can significantly slow the project development process, and both program administrators and implementers noted that the delays in the review process can cause some projects to get lost.
 This issue is the basis for the prioritization of Task 6 solutions like the “Service Level Agreement” proposal that establishes fixed timeframes and accountability to improve transparency in review schedules and ensure reviews do not delay project development.

 Stakeholders frequently stressed the need for prospective review; specially for EAR findings to be implemented prospectively rather than retrospectively to the selected project and other concurrent projects.

-Some stakeholders felt that the .
+Some stakeholders felt that the Commission staff and consultants were not flexible on some topics.
 However, stakeholders also expressed appreciation for the EAR teams’ active participation in the T2WG and for their sharing, throughout the process, of the EAR team principles and perspectives.

 Appendix A. T2WG Participation

 The table below shows the participation records for T2WG in-person meetings.